-A founder and now managing shareholder of Bauknight Pietras & Stormer, PA, Ken left a senior position with a “Big Eight” accounting firm to establish BPS in 1991.
+A founding shareholder of Bauknight Pietras & Stormer, PA, Ken left a senior position with a “Big Eight” accounting firm to establish BPS in 1991.
 More than 25 years later, Ken has no regrets.

 “There’s always a little hesitation when you leave an established business, regardless of the industry.
 However, having work for the Internal Revenue Service and then two Big Eight firms, I had an excellent foundation for my own firm.”

 Ken's clientele are primarily in the real estate industry.
 This includes construction, development, leasing, and management of multi-family housing, commercial real estate, resort communities, hotels, and shopping centers; distribution, manufacturing and telecommunications.
 These activities are conducted in partnership as well as C and Sub-Chapter S corporate forms of business entities.

 Ken has also been involved in valuations of various business interests, including limited partnership and general partner interests for Family Limited Partnerships; partnership interests in operating hotel properties; automobile dealerships, independent local exchange carriers and other telecommunications related entities; and companies involved in distribution and printing.

 “Our firm has grown from four people to more than 60 professionals and staff.
 We’ve been very fortunate to have a great team of people whose work has attracted a large and loyal client base.
 BPS is now among the most successful privately held firms in the country.”